 Sure, you’re paying them, but there are steps you can take to make coming to work during this period that little bit easier.

-With this in mind, we’ve pulled together our advice on keeping staff happy over Christmas.
+With this in mind, we’ve pulled together our advice on how to keep your staff happy over the Christmas holidays.
 So sit back, relax, and check out our top tips.

 Make the workplace more relaxed

 During the festive season it’s important to let go of the reigns a little (no pun intended!).
 Create an atmosphere of joy around the workplace and ensure your employees feel as relaxed as Santa on the 26th December.

 After all, our research found that a relaxed working environment is one of the best parts of working over Christmas for over a third (38.3%) of professionals.